 7:15 p.m. - Oswald is arraigned for the murder of Officer Tippit.

 November 22-25, 1963 - Major television and radio networks devote continuous news coverage to ongoing events associated with the president's assassination, canceling all entertainment and all commercials.
-Many theaters, stores, businesses, including the stock exchanges and government offices, are closed through November 25.
+Many theaters, stores and businesses, including the stock exchanges and government offices, are closed through November 25.

 November 23, 1963 1:30 a.m. - Oswald is arraigned for the murder of the president.